Mar 30, 2024

 Which is better: Okta or Google SSO?

 Okta is an excellent all-around identity provider, but it comes with hidden costs.
 Google SSO, on the other hand, is free but lacks some key features of lifecycle management.
-However, if you use Google SSO, you can couple it with AccessOwl to enjoy all of Okta’s benefits without the high cost and setup hassle.
+However, if you use Google SSO, you can couple it with AccessOwl to enjoy many of Okta’s benefits without the high cost and setup hassle.

 Is Google SSO free?